tiesebarrell/tiesebarrell.github.io/_drafts/There-is-no-Execution-Model.md

 ## Levels of abstraction

 It's not that simple, of course.
 In many cases, the business model is not executable.
 This happens when the model has a different abstraction level.
 These kinds of abstract models are often created in the exploratory or experimental phase, where they are extremely useful because different audiences have different levels of interest in details.

-TODO there is scientific evidence that shows this - see 2019022001 and references
+There is [scientific evidence that shows this][2019022001] (see pattern 9 - Omission and pattern 10 - Collapse).

 These more abstract models are not meant to deal with all of the particulars (think of activities and events) needed for execution, but instead focus on conveying the big(ger) picture.
 That's what the abstraction is for: not having to worry about the details, **yet**.
 The *yet* in that sentence is essential.
 To be able to execute, the details are needed eventually.
 We need to know all of the activities that are performed, whether automatically or manually and the circumstances (events) that might occur along the way which we should account for.
 We also need to know about specific exceptional or alternative paths that are supported.
 Having business process models that never reach that level of detail is not sufficient and thus not acceptable.
 While we explore our options and the architecture of our process models at more abstract levels, it is helpful to omit some details, but to truly implement the process and make it executable (even without software!), the details are required.
 This is a functional requirement, not a technical one; it just so happens that implementation in software has the same requirement.